broadinstitute/seqr/deploy/kubernetes/README.md

 **Local instance (MacOSX or other operating system)**

-The local installation relies on [minikube](https://github.com/kubernetes/minikube) - the officially-supported way to install a local Kubernetes cluster.
+The local installation relies on [minikube](https://github.com/kubernetes/minikube) - the officially-supported method for creating a local Kubernetes cluster on your machine.

 1. [Install Minicube](https://kubernetes.io/docs/tasks/tools/install-minikube/)